Jargon Buster For First Time Buyers: A Glossary

 Commonly referred to as Sold STC, subject to contract means that the seller has accepted an offer but is waiting to exchange contracts with the buyer.
 This means that you can still put in an offer on the property, but are at risk of gazumping someone else.

 A tie-in period refers to the time that you are “locked-in” to your mortgage.
-This will usually be a 2-5 year fixed deal where your lender offers a fixed-rate on interest, which is typically lower.
-If you pay off more than you need to in this period, you will be charged an early repayment fee.
+The tied in period will usually be the length of the fixed period of your mortgage – normally two or five years.
+If you pay off your mortgage, remortgage, or move house in this period, you’ll be charged early redemption charges (ERCs).

 Not that dissimilar to Sold STC, when a house is under offer it means a buyer has made an offer and the seller is currently considering it.
 It does not mean the sale has been finalised and so it's possible for other buyers to also put in an offer.